 3. JACOB’S WELL

-***UPDATE: NO SWIMMING FOR 2023*** A drought in the area has forced Jacob's Well Natural Area to close the swimming area.
+A drought in the area has forced Jacob's Well Natural Area to close the swimming area last year.
 You can still get reservations and go on hikes or explore the area, but swimming isn't allowed right now.

 While you’re in Wimberley, try to get a reservation at Jacob’s Well!
 This is one of the most-photographed swimming holes near Austin because it’s soooo crazy cool looking!